 The SDS Provider Certification and Compliance Unit will be conducting site reviews for certified provider settings and will add settings compliance to the Unit's monitoring process.
 The IDD Unit will commence site reviews of other non-residential settings, supported employment and prevocational services settings in FY17, as needed.
 To broaden capacity for ongoing monitoring and since over 90% of settings are residential, SDS will work with residential licensing units that are part of other divisions within the Department of Health and Social Services (the Residential Licensing Unit within Division of Health Care Services licenses assisted living homes, and the Office of Children's Services certifies foster homes) so that settings assessments will become a component of the bi-annual onsite surveys conducted by those units.
 SDS plans to mobilize other willing groups to conduct settings compliance monitoring activities as needed, including SDS grant managers who visit congregate meals sites as part of grant oversight duties, care coordinators, who are required to visit every recipient in every setting contained in the recipient's plan of care at least once a year.
-SDS will utilize advocacy groups such as the Governor's Council of Disabilities and Special Education, the Office of the Long Term Care Ombudsman, and the Alaska Commission on Aging for supporting provider education.
-These partners will be trained to evaluate settings compliance and report issues of non-compliance through Central Intake for possible investigation or remediation with providers.
+SDS will request and encourage advocacy groups such as the Governor's Council of Disabilities and Special Education, the Office of the Long Term Care Ombudsman, and the Alaska Commission on Aging to volunteer for training to evaluate settings compliance.
+Members of these groups often have reason to be present in HCBW services settings in the regular course of their duties.
+Those that volunteer will be trained to evaluate settings compliance and report issues of non-compliance through Central Intake for possible investigation or remediation with providers.